taufik-nurrohman/markdown/README.md

 However, if you add a blank line, it’s as if the feature works (although the `markdown` attribute is still there, it doesn’t affect the HTML when rendered in the browser window).
-If you’re used to adding a blank line after the opening HTML block tag and before the closing HTML block tag, don’t bother!
+If you’re used to adding a blank line after the opening HTML block tag and before the closing HTML block tag, you should be okay.

 <table>
   <thead>